Woody Guthrie: Political views and relation to the Communist Party

-The matter of Guthrie's membership, however, remains controversial.
+The matter of Guthrie's membership in the Communist Party, however, remains controversial.
 Scholar Ronald Radosh has written:

-Similarly writer and historian Aaron J. Leonard, in an article detailing Guthrie's Party membership for the History News Network quoted Pete Seeger:
+Similarly, writer and historian Aaron J. Leonard, in an article detailing Guthrie's Party membership for the History News Network, quoted Pete Seeger:

-Leonard, in his book The Folk Singers and the Bureau also documents how the FBI treated Guthrie as if he were a member, adding him to various iterations of their Security Index – and keeping him on it till well into the early 1960s.
+In his book The Folk Singers and the Bureau, Leonard also documents how the FBI treated Guthrie as if he were a member, adding him to various iterations of their Security Index and keeping him on it till well into the early 1960s.

-After the Molotov–Ribbentrop Pact, Guthrie took an anti-war U-turn and wrote one song describing the Soviet invasion of Poland as a favor to Polish farmers and another attacking President Roosevelt's loans to Finland to help it defend against the Soviet Union's invasion in the 1939 Winter War.
+After the Molotov–Ribbentrop Pact, Guthrie took an antiwar U-turn and wrote one song describing the Soviet invasion of Poland as a favor to Polish farmers and another attacking President Roosevelt's loans to Finland to help it defend against the Soviet Union's invasion in the 1939 Winter War.
 His attitude switched again in 1941 after the Nazis invaded the Soviet Union.

 Musical legacy

 Woody Guthrie Foundation

 The Woody Guthrie Foundation is a non-profit organization that serves as administrator and caretaker of the Woody Guthrie Archives.
 The archives house the largest collection of Guthrie material in the world.
 In 2013, the archives were relocated from New York City to the Woody Guthrie Center in Tulsa, Oklahoma, after being purchased by the Tulsa-based George Kaiser Foundation.
 The Center officially opened on April 27, 2013.
 The Woody Guthrie Center features, in addition to the archives, a museum focused on the life and the influence of Guthrie through his music, writings, art, and political activities.
 The museum is open to the public; the archives are open only to researchers by appointment.
 The archives contains thousands of items related to Guthrie, including original artwork, books, correspondence, lyrics, manuscripts, media, notebooks, periodicals, personal papers, photographs, scrapbooks, and other special collections.

 Guthrie's unrecorded written lyrics housed at the archives have been the starting point of several albums including the Wilco and Billy Bragg albums Mermaid Avenue and Mermaid Avenue Vol. II, created in 1998 sessions at the invitation of Guthrie's daughter Nora.
 Blackfire interpreted previously unreleased Guthrie lyrics.
 Jonatha Brooke's 2008 album, The Works, includes lyrics from the Woody Guthrie Archives set to music by Jonatha Brooke.
 The various artists compilation Note of Hope: A Celebration of Woody Guthrie was released in 2011.
 Jay Farrar, Will Johnson, Anders Parker, and Yim Yames recorded her father's lyrics for New Multitudes to honor the 100th anniversary of his birth and a box set of the Mermaid Avenue sessions was also released.